katsiaryna-homyakova/react-spa/readme.md

 # React SPA application

 ### Installing

-To run the applicaton:
+To run the applicaton in dev mode:
 ```
-npm start
+npm run dev
 ```

-To apply changes in the js files run babel watch:
+To build html/js/css for prod, run:
 ```
-npx babel --watch src --out-dir ./dist --presets react-app/prod
+npm run prod
 ```